rfielding/BloodSugar/README.md

     I + (L-R)/SIR = G/CIR
     CIR*I + CIR/SIR*(L-R) = G

 So, that's a revised estimate of carbs.
-It requires that we get data from the bolus wizard, and use a blood sugar reading a few hours later and combine to figure out G.
+It requires that we get data from the bolus wizard, and use a blood sugar reading a few hours later and combine to figure out G.  We can take the standard data and enhance it with derived variables like this.
+Perhaps the output of the Python script should be generating something suitable for gnuplot or Google Charts.
+This is something I am still working on.